Linear response for spiking neuronal networks with unbounded memory: An example: Linear response in a conductance based Integrate and Fire model

 \section{An example: Linear response in a conductance based Integrate and Fire model}

-As an example of application of our results, we consider here the so-called generalized Integrate-and-Fire (gIF) introduced by M. Rudolph and A. Destexhe \cite{rudolph-destexhe:06} and analyzed in \cite{cessac-vieville:08,cessac:11b,cofre-cessac:13}.
+As an example of application of our results, we consider here the so-called generalized Integrate-and-Fire (gIF) model introduced by M. Rudolph and A. Destexhe \cite{rudolph-destexhe:06} and analyzed in \cite{cessac-vieville:08,cessac:11b,cofre-cessac:13}.
 We consider this model, despite its complex dynamics depending on spike history, because it allows an analytic treatment giving access to the collective spike statistics.
+Additionally, the potential $\phi$ can be computed.
 This is a key step toward applying the linear response theory introduced in the previous section and understanding its consequences.

 The gIF model has a rather complex dynamics where the conductances and current depend on the spike history.
 So, for the sake of clarity, we introduce it through the leaky Integrate-and-Fire model.
 We then briefly recall the main results on gIF necessary to apply our formalism, up to the characterization of transition probabilities (section \ref{Sec:TransProbfgIF}).
 Note therefore that the material up to section \ref{Sec:TransProbfgIF} has been published elsewhere, \cite{cessac-vieville:08,cessac:11b,cofre-cessac:13}.